ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/sidebar.rst

   Sets the no results text which will display if this header's list(s) are empty.

   :param string $msg: The text to display when the list(s) are empty.
   :returns: $this
   :rtype: FolderList

+.. method:: canReorder()

+  Allows the folder list to be reordered.

+  :returns: $this
+  :rtype: FolderList